 Another good internet roaming option is offered by MTS: you can connect their Bezlimitische tariff for €5 a day and use 500 Mb of traffic in most countries.
 This option also offers free incoming calls for the first 10 minutes per day and then €0.30 per minute, but no discounts on outgoing calls to the country you're roaming in.
 To turn it on dial *111*771# Call on your phone.
 You'll need a tariff activated in Russia to use this option (e.g. 500 R / €8 a month for the Smart tafiff).

 International Roaming SIM Cards for Russia

 Another option is to have an international roaming SIM card

-to offer you great rates for data use and phone calls in Russia: for example, all the incoming calls are free, calls to another OneWorldSim are $0.25 per minute, calls to Russia and other countries are $0.50 per minute.
+offers lower calling rates, but has a higher internet cost.
+WIth them, the incoming calls are free, calls to another OneWorldSim are $0.25 per minute, calls to Russia and other countries are $0.50 per minute.
 Of course, you can also use your data connection for phone calls and if you get a data bundle, you'd pay nothing for your phonecalls.
 You can check the prices for international SIM card with low roaming charges here

 , we recommend you to get their Plus card with a Giga Data Package for $29.95, which includes 5 Gigabytes at 4G speeds in Russia, China and other countries.